Axial quasi-normal modes of slowly rotating black holes in dynamical Chern-Simons gravity to second-order in spin and coupling: Introduction

 In GR, QNM frequencies and damping times are uniquely determined by the BH’s mass and spin and exhibit isospectrality --- identical spectra for odd- and even-parity perturbations~\cite{blackholesandbranesqnms,Kokkotas:1999bd,Konoplya:2011qq}.
 However, in modified theories like dCS gravity, the altered spacetime can break isospectrality~\cite{isospectralitybreaking} and shift the QNM spectrum~\cite{Manu,wagle,li2025perturbationsspinningblackholes,chung2025quasinormalmodefrequenciesgravitational}.
 While QNMs for first-order rotating dCS BHs have been computed using methods adapted from spherically symmetric cases~\cite{Manu,wagle}, extending these calculations to second-order spin solutions presents a significant analytical challenge.

-The computational challenges at second order in $\chi$ stem from the increasingly complex metric structure and strongly coupled perturbation equations inherent to higher-order rotational solutions.
-While first-order analyses could safely neglect certain mode couplings, these effects become essential at $\mathcal{O}(\chi^2)$.
+The computational challenges at second order in $\chi {(= J/M^2)}$ stem from the increasingly complex metric structure and strongly coupled perturbation equations inherent to higher-order rotational solutions. {Here, $J$ and $M$ refer to the angular momentum and mass of the BH, respectively.} While first-order analyses could safely neglect certain mode couplings, these effects become essential at $\mathcal{O}(\chi^2)$.
 The $l\leftrightarrow l\pm1$ couplings previously ignored at $\mathcal{O}(\chi)$ in \cite{Manu,wagle} now contribute significantly, while new $l\leftrightarrow l\pm2$ couplings emerge from quadrupolar spacetime deformations ($\propto M\chi^2$), higher-order frame-dragging, and dCS-modified rotational potentials.
 Attempts to decouple these equations via basis transformations ---successful in GR \cite{franchini2023slow} --- prove ineffective for dCS gravity due to the scalar field coupling, non-canonical potential terms, and parity-dependent mixing between perturbation sectors.
 This difficulty arises from the intrinsic coupling between the scalar field and metric perturbations, the presence of non-canonical potential terms, and parity-dependent mixing between the perturbation sectors.
 In fact, even at linear order in $\chi$, completely decoupling the axial perturbations from the scalar field perturbation equations is not possible.
 Hence, in Ref.~\cite{Manu}, only approximate axial QNM frequencies, which ignored this coupling, were reported.